 - A. The primary purpose of the BTA is to determine whether an individual poses a threat, to mitigate risks, and ensure safety.
 Its purpose is not to determine disciplinary intervention.
-However, information obtained through the BTA process may be used to inform disciplinary intervention. - B. Each school principal shall identify a school-based threat assessment BTA team with the mandatory team members and alternate team members before students report to school each year. - C. All school-based administrators and threat assessment BTA team members must attend and complete mandatory district threat assessment trainings annually
+However, information obtained through the BTA process may be used to inform disciplinary intervention. - B. Each school principal shall identify a school-based BTA team with the mandatory team members and alternate team members before students report to school each year. - C. All school-based administrators and BTA team members must attend and complete mandatory district threat assessment trainings annually.

-- D. All threats of violence or physical harm to self or others shall be taken seriously, since the primary goal of threat assessment is the safety of all persons involved. - E. School-based threat assessment BTA teams shall adhere to the rules and responsibilities within this policy with fidelity.
+- D. All threats of violence or physical harm to self or others shall be taken seriously, since the primary goal of threat assessment is the safety of all persons involved. - E. School-based BTA teams shall adhere to the rules and responsibilities within this policy with fidelity.

-Section III: DISTRICT/SCHOOL ROLES AND RESPONSIBILITIES
+SECTION III: DISTRICT/SCHOOL ROLES AND RESPONSIBILITIES

-- A. The Chief of Safety & Security Officer, and Emergency Preparedness (Chief) shall ensure compliance with this policy. - B. Each school principal shall identify members of a threat assessment BTA team that includes persons with expertise in counseling, instruction, school administration, and law enforcement.
-Members will be trained on the roles and responsibilities of each team member. - C. All school-based administrators and threat assessment BTA team members must attend and complete mandatory district threat assessment trainings annually.
-Each mandatory team member shall report their completion of this requirement to their supervisor. - D. The BTA team at each school must provide annual training and guidance to students, staff, and parents on recognizing behaviors of concern, their roles and responsibilities in reporting the behavior, and the various options for submitting a report, including anonymous reporting. - E. Each school principal must assign school-based staff members who can proactively monitor and respond to all incoming reports where safety is of concern. - F. All SBBC employees, volunteers, and contractors are required to report to school administration any expressed threat(s) or behavior(s) that may represent a threat to the community, school, or self. https://exampless-should-be-reported-to-the-school-administrator-or-other-team-member(s). - G. F. Each threat assessment BTA team must respond, within 24 hours when school is in session, to any report of a threat or any patterns of behavior that may pose a threat to self or others.
-If school is not in session, and the school principal becomes aware of a threat or a pattern of behavior by a student that may pose a threat to self or others, he/she must immediately shall refer the matter to law enforcement for evaluation, and the threat assessment team must meet no later than the end of the first day school is back in session to consider the matter and ensure it is resolved.
-The team shall gather information regarding the specifics of the threat and/or behaviors that may pose a threat, including but not limited to: details of the incident or threat, witness statements, and relevant artifacts.
+- A. The Chief Safety & Security Officer (Chief) shall ensure compliance with this policy. - B. Each school principal shall identify members of a BTA team that includes persons with expertise in counseling, instruction, school administration, and law enforcement.
+Members will be trained on the roles and responsibilities of each team member. - C. All school-based administrators and BTA team members must attend and complete mandatory district threat assessment trainings annually.
+Each mandatory team member shall report their completion of this requirement to their supervisor. - D. The BTA team at each school must provide annual training and guidance to students, staff, and parents on recognizing behaviors of concern, their roles and responsibilities in reporting the behavior, and the various options for submitting a report, including anonymous reporting. - E. Each school principal must assign school-based staff members who can proactively monitor and respond to all incoming reports where safety is of concern. - F. All SBBC employees, volunteers, and contractors are required to report to school administration any expressed threat(s) or behavior(s) that may represent a threat to the community, school, or self.
+Threats that are not easily recognized as harmless should be reported to the school administrator or other team member(s). - G. Each BTA team must respond, within 24 hours when school is in session, to any report of a threat or any patterns of behavior that may pose a threat to self or others.
+If school is not in session, and the school principal becomes aware of a threat or a pattern of behavior by a student that may pose a threat to self or others, he/she shall refer the matter to law enforcement for evaluation, and the threat assessment team must meet no later than the end of the first day school is back in session to consider the matter and ensure it is resolved.